 Since its inception, the Susan G. Komen Foundation has poured $2.9 billion into groundbreaking research, community health outreach, advocacy, and programs in over 60 countries.
 The organization’s efforts have helped contribute to the 40% decrease in cancer deaths between 1989 and 2016.

-Race for the Cure® is a breast education and fundraising event for breast cancer treatment and prevention.
-The MORE THAN PINK Walk® is Komen’s signature fundraising event.
-Both events are intended to build community, raise funds for cancer research initiatives, and honor those who have lost their battle with the disease.
+Through its fundraising efforts, Komen has been able to build community, raise funds for cancer research initiatives, and honor those who have lost their battle with the disease.

-After COVID-19 made Komen’s in-person events impossible, doubling down on Facebook, where they’d had success with birthday fundraisers, seemed like the natural choice.
+In light of the many fundraising challenges caused by the COVID-19 pandemic, doubling down on Facebook, where Komen has had success with birthday fundraisers, seemed a smart choice.

-But supporters were hesitant to ask their friends and family to donate at a time when so many were facing their own financial and personal challenges.
-On the other hand, fundraisers for causes that could be directly tied to COVID-related relief – shelters, first responders, and food insecurity – surged.
+But, supporters were hesitant to ask their friends and family to donate at a time when so many were facing their own financial and personal challenges.
+Meanwhile, fundraisers for causes that were directly tied to COVID-related relief – shelters, first responders, and food insecurity – surged.

-Komen needed a new way to keep its peer-to-peer fundraisers while being sensitive and empathetic to the current circumstances.
+Komen needed a new way to continue raising peer-to-peer funds on Facebook while being sensitive and empathetic to the current circumstances.

-GoodUnited had been helping Komen maximize the potential of Facebook birthday fundraisers.
-So when they offered a newly developed service, Facebook challenges, Komen said yes.
+Historically, GoodUnited helped Komen maximize Facebook birthday fundraisers.
+So when GoodUnited offered a newly developed solution, Facebook Challenges, Komen said yes.

 Facebook challenges are unique in that once supporters sign up, they’re added to a Facebook group where they share their experiences with cancer, participate in a physical challenge such as performing burpees or running, all while raising both awareness of and funds for breast cancer.

-Facebook’s targeting allowed finding individuals who were new to the cause and had an affinity for Komen’s mission.
+GoodUnited's approach coupled with Facebook’s targeting allowed finding individuals who were new to the cause yet had an affinity for Komen’s mission.

 The ads that prompted them to opt in were so successful that within the agreed-upon budget, over 13,000 supporters joined the group, with 90% new to Komen, and 10,500 agreeing to provide their emails.
 In addition, over twice the projected dollar amount of donations was raised.

-As part of the Facebook challenge test, GoodUnited prompted participants to opt into Facebook Messenger, where dynamic messaging, developed and personalized in collaboration with Komen, prompted them to start their own Facebook fundraisers.
-Supporters were taught how to raise money, and were praised and recognized for their efforts.
+As part of the initial test, GoodUnited prompted participants to opt into Facebook Messenger, where dynamic messaging, developed and personalized in collaboration with Komen, prompted them to start their own Facebook Challenge fundraisers.
+Supporters were coached how to raise money, and were encouraged and recognized for their efforts.

 Along the way, they shared their own experiences, reminisced about loved ones who had passed from cancer, and cheered each other as they completed physical challenges.
-Rallied by a passion to fight cancer, differences in gender, fitness level or relation to the cause only served to enrich the community.
+Rallied by mutual passion to fight cancer, differences in gender, fitness level or relation to the cause only served to enrich the community rather than detract.

 Whether it was a small number of burpees a day or more vigorous exercise, everyone was cheered on by their peers.
-What’s more, almost no involvement was necessary from Komen to get conversations started and build up mutual support.
+What’s more, after initial content development, little to no Komen employee involvement was necessary to get conversations started and build up mutual support.

 Friendships were formed.
-Stories that brought supporters to tears shared.
-Pledges to participate in further fundraisers taken.
+Stories brought supporters to tears.
+Supporters pledged to participate in further fundraisers.

 A community was formed organically, just like at in-person events.